hiwaldo89/url-shortener/README.md

-# Getting Started with Create React App
+# URL Shortener project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The project has a `server` project that handles the url shortener and redirects the user the the `long url` React is used to display the form.
+The project has a nested `server` project that handles the url shortener and redirects the user the the `long url` React is used to display the form.

 ## Requirements